canadaprogrammer/react-practice-1/README.md

 - `npm i react-router-dom`

+- `Router basename`: string

+  - The base URL for all locations.
+If your app is served from a sub-directory on your server, you'll want to set this tot he sub-directory.

+  - `<Router basename={process.env.PUBLIC_URL}>`

 - ```jsx
   import React from 'react';
   import { BrowserRouter as Router, Routes, Route } from 'react-router-dom';